ganeshapp/web-developer/docs/react.md

 };
 ```

-## React: Use React to Render Nested Components
+## Use React to Render Nested Components